Value of information in networked control systems subject to delay: INTRODUCTION

-The rest of this paper is structured as follows: Section \ref{sec:preliminaries} introduces the system model and the problem formulation.
-Section \ref{sec:main result} presents the main result on constructing delay-dependent VoI and the performance analysis of the system.
-Section \ref{sec:simulation} uses the simulation to verify our results.
-Section \ref{sec:conclusion} concludes the work.
+The remainder of this paper is structured as follows.
+Section \ref{sec:preliminaries} introduces the system model and the problem formulation.
+Section \ref{sec:main result} presents the main result on constructing delay-dependent VoI and its performance analysis.
+Section \ref{sec:simulation} illustrates our results through simulation examples. \\